19hours/sg-statutes/Acts/Charities Act.md

 (c) is a corporation in liquidation;

-(d) lacks capacity (within the meaning of the Mental Capacity Act 2008) to exercise his functions as trustee;
+(d) lacks capacity (within the meaning of the Mental Capacity Act 2008) to exercise his functions as governing board member or key officer;

 [21/2008 wef 01/03/2010]